Save Money by Increasing Attic Insulation in Indianapolis

-Spray foam insulation uses liquids that turn into a foam on contact.
+Spray foam insulation uses liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam expands when applied, plugging cracks and other inaccessible spaces.
+Open-cell foam spreads when applied, filling cracks and other inaccessible spaces.
 It’s best for obstructing air but isn’t fully waterproof.